Senior Accounting Officer must provide a certificate to HMRC: time limits for providing the certificate

 - their Deputy Director in Large Business, or

 - their Assistant Director in Mid-sized Business.

-If an extension is agreed, the CRM or CET must confirm this to the SAO in writing.
+If an extension is agreed, the CCM or CET must confirm this to the SAO in writing.

 More time not allowed